Alejandro-JJ/Im2Cym/README.md

 * WT: display width of the filaments in micrometer
 * simtime: the simulated time before and after the appearance of docking sites

+For the script to properly work, the .cym template "ThreePopulations_template.txt" needs to be in the same folder where the user is working.
+This template will be formatted and re-saved with the provided outputname.